keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Capacitor-In-Cura.md

 Now that the file is open, there should be three components.
 These components are the bottom plate, dielectric, and top plate from top to bottom.
 Select one of these three components to customize by choosing it from the *Object list* tab in the bottom left of the screen, or by clicking on the component shape in Cura.

 ### Step 4
 Change the size of the plate.
 This can be done by going to the *Scale (S)* option on the left hand menu.
-NOTICE: Deselect *Uniform Scale* to change plate surface area and plate thickness individually. \
+Deselect *Uniform Scale* to change plate surface area and plate thickness individually. \
 ![](https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Cura%20for%20Capacitors/Scale%20Change.JPG)

 ### Step 5